jhogan/core/STYLE.md

 would be a URL that exceeds the 72 character boundry.
 In those cases, the text is free to break this rule.

+### Implementation tips
+In Vim the 'textwidth' varible can be set in your .vimrc to control the line width:

+    set tw=72

+Also in Vim, if you have some comments that you want to format to be within the 72 character limit, you can select the block of text and type `gq`.
+This will reformat the comments to be within the 72 limit (if you use the `tw` command above) and it will also do the right thing with regards to comment tokens.

 ### Tags
 \#whitespace